EduardoRocha234/app-baseado-em-wordpress/README.md

 # app-baseado-em-wordpress

-your need install mysql and mysqlWorkBanch. to start this app only type `nodemon index.js` in the terminal.
+your need install mysql and mysqlWorkBanch. to start this app only type `nodemon index.js` in terminal.